aevri/barrie-bear/barrie_bear.md

 depth.
 None of them knew very much about boats but at least they had had the experience of the raft during the floods, and they soon rigged up the sail and were making good progress.
-The sea was still very clam, but as they got further from the shore, they could feel the breeze stiffening a little, and the sail which had been flapping, was now billowing out like the chest of a puffed-hp Robin.
+The sea was still very calm, but as they got further from the shore, they could feel the breeze stiffening a little, and the sail which had been flapping, was now billowing out like the chest of a puffed-up Robin.
 The little boat bobbed up and down with the movement of the waves, and the three explorers were beginning to find out that being at sea was rather different to floating on a flood.
 The beach now seemed a long way